clio-janelia/clio_ingest/README.md

 Navigate to [neuroglancer](https://neuroglancer-demo.appspot.com/) and point the source to precomputed://gs://[bucket name]/neuroglancer/jpeg.

-## Step-by-step User Guide (Cloud-hosted)
+## Step-by-step user guide (cloud-based)

 The preferred way to run Clio ingestion is by hosting the ecosystem on Google Cloud.
 The technologies used in Clio on Google Cloud should be relatively straighforward to deploy on Amazon AWS.
 Apache Airflow can be run in any cloud environment and AWS has a serverless container capability similar to Google Cloud Run.

-This section will go over how to setup a new cloud environment with Clio, preparing a dataset for ingestion, running the workflow (including monitoring and troubleshooting), and data management.
-The main outcome of running this workflow is the creation of a data volume that is viewable in neuroglancer and the creation of aligned chunk volumes for data processing.
+This section will go over how to setup a new cloud environment with Clio, prepare a dataset for ingestion, run the workflow (including monitoring and troubleshooting), and data management.
+The main outcome of running this workflow is the creation of a data volume (with lossy compression) that is viewable in neuroglancer and the creation of aligned chunk volumes for data processing (though the lossy compression can be used instead).
 One can add the ingested volume into a data volume through the [clio-store](https://github.com/clio-janelia/clio-store) interface and viewable in the Javascript [clio client](https://github.com/clio-janelia/clio_website).
+An example of this interface in action can be found at [clio janelia](https://clio.janelia.org).

 ### Setting up a google environment

-(more detailed instructions can be found on Google's cloud documentation).
+(more detailed instructions for creating an account can be found on Google's cloud documentation).

 **Basic setup**

 * Create a new project with billing setup.
-In general, it will cost around $50 per month per TB to host data.
+In general, it will cost around $50 per month per TB to host Clio data.
 This cost can be reduced significantly by archiving some of the source data (details below).
 One could expect around $10 per TB per month roughly.
-Ingestion costs will vary based on several factors  but around $100 per TB for ingestion is a reasonable estimate.
+Ingestion computational costs will vary based on several factors  but around $100 per TB for ingestion is a reasonable estimate.
 * Install gcloud locally and setup default project
 	% gcloud config set project PROJECT_NAME
 * Enable the Google Composer (managed Apache Airflow) API (more details above)